dynobase-icon

 DynamoDB Scan Filtering

-This behavior can be observed in the payload returned by Scan operation.
+This behavior can be observed in the payload returned by the Scan operation.
 With FilterExpression filtering a subset of your original data, you can see that the ScannedCount and Count are different.
-While ScannedCount tells us about the number of items that matched our request before filtering, the Count equals to the length of the Items list or the number of items after applying the filter expression.
+While ScannedCount tells us about the number of items that matched our request before filtering, the Count equals the length of the Items list or the number of items after applying the filter expression.

 How fast is DynamoDB scan?